 Protestors seem to mistake the theoretical legitimacy of their views (their truthfulness) for practical legitimacy (what should determine political action).
 By insisting that their views about the right government policy should determine that policy merely because they are correct (and remember, we are supposing for now that this hubris is justified), they disrespect the institutions of liberal democracy and the commitment to moral equality on which they rest.
 They are not taking seriously the value that other people's opinions should have merely because other people are just as morally important as themselves.

-Sometimes protestors will claim that the rich and the powerful have co-opted the government with the aid of nefarious lobbyists and corrupt politicians, and so they are not protesting against democracy after all but against its corruption.
-Such non-democratic influences on policy-making are a real challenge to our democratic institutions.
-However, as a justification for protestors' behaviour it would be more plausible if protestors acted as if they were trying to defend democracy itself rather than to oppose particular political outcomes they dislike.
+Of course it is undeniable that there are groups who seek to influence policy-making 'extra-democratically'.
+However, the protestors are themselves one of these groups (!), and so this fact does nothing to support their democratic legitimacy.
+As a justification for protestors' behaviour it would be rather more plausible if protestors acted as if they were trying to defend democracy itself rather than to bring about particular political outcomes they prefer.
 Yet protests against lobbying are rather rare.
 Indeed, one has the distinct impression that most protestors only 'discover' that democracy's institutions are corrupted when they fail to deliver what they want, and that if they themselves had access to such mysteriously all-powerful lobbyists that could short-circuit democratic politics they would happily use them to achieve their favoured result.

 Given this underlying disrespect for their fellow citizens and democratic institutions and norms, it is not surprising that protestors often see their governments and fellow citizens in a mainly strategic way, as more or less helpful things, to be manipulated or coerced so that they can get their way.
 Hence the ease with which protest groups convince themselves that they have the right to impose costs on their society and threaten increasingly uncivil and violent action until they get their way.
 Consider the recent wave of climate protestors damaging famous paintings, the logic of which seems to go something like this: